Tuesday, 10 March 2026

 ........................

-In his will, dated 8 March 1741, Joseph Ingram left the Hoxton property and any other real estate to his wife Mary (appointed executrix), with an annuity to his sister in law Christabell Ingram (bequeathed originally by his father).
+In his will, dated 8 March 1741, Joseph Ingram left the Hoxton property and any other real estate to his wife Mary (who was appointed executrix), with an annuity to his sister in law Christabell Ingram (bequeathed originally by his father).

 Bequests to his sons Thomas, Samuel and Robert Ingram and his daughter Frances Vandewall, whose marriage settlement he confirms.'